WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/3-accessibility.md

 ## UI Accessibility

 - Don't use direction-based guidelines solely, for navigating user interfaces (for example, '*Click the __Publish__ button on the right sidebar*'; rather than '*Go to the top and click the button.*').
--  Clearly state error descriptions and fixing them.
+-  Clearly state error descriptions and ways to fix them.
 - Ensure that correct terminology is used for UI elements.
 Additional information about UI Elements.
 - Identify and inspect the regions of a page for their `aria-label`.
 Refer these UI elements by their terminology or by their `aria-label`.
 More on "aria-label".